alparn/agentxsuite/backend/A) Zero-Trust Execution Pipeline.md

 A) Zero-Trust Execution Pipeline

-(Ersetzt das alte Flowchart — deutlich präziser für AgentxSuite)
+(Replaces the old flowchart — much more precise for AgentxSuite)

 flowchart TD